A glass of tea and an open book in soft morning light by a window

 Are these self-esteem worksheets really free?

 Yes.
-Everything here is free to fill in online or print — no payment, no sign-up.
-Use the Print / Save as PDF button for a clean copy.
+Everything here is free to fill in online or print, no payment, no sign-up.
+Use the Download PDF button for a clean copy, or Print for a paper version.

 Can teachers and counsellors use these in class?